In a blow, influential Republican a ‘no’ on health care bill

-WASHINGTON (AP) — A respected moderate Republican lawmaker dealt a significant blow Tuesday to the languishing GOP health care bill, saying he opposes it even as House leaders seek support from holdouts in hopes of pushing the measure through the chamber this week.
+WASHINGTON (AP) — A respected moderate Republican lawmaker dealt a significant blow Tuesday to the languishing GOP health care bill by saying he opposed it.
+House leaders sought holdouts’ support in hopes of pushing the measure through the chamber this week, but remained short of votes.

 Rep. Fred Upton, R-Mich., who until this year chaired the House Energy and Commerce Committee, said he was against the legislation.
 He said it would undermine insurance protections current law gives people with pre-existing illnesses, a view disputed by supporters of the legislation.